 For the performing arts community, this is a challenge for us to create safe working spaces for our community, address issues, have bystanders trained, and be leaders in a culture shift.
 StageSource and Impact Boston are working on developing a training program specifically for the performing arts community.
-The initiative is outlined below.
+Click the link below for the most recent updates on this ongoing work:

 Last fall, before the #MeToo movement heated up but after the stories of last summer, StageSource asked Impact Boston to hold a bystander training session for our members.
 We partnered with Impact because of their expertise in the areas of self-defense and bystander training.
 As interesting/difficult/emotional as the two-hour class was, it was the conversation in the hallway afterwards that spotlighted the need for ongoing training in the performing arts community.
 That, and other conversations I’ve had in the past few months with artists who have been in rehearsal rooms or auditions where a line was stepped over.
 Or where behavior was observed, but as a bystander other folks didn’t know how to behave.
 Or workplaces where folks didn’t feel safe because of the climate.